 Artists in the EDM space use FL Studio, while professional sound creators love a mix of Logic Pro, Ableton, or Studio One.

 Which is the best DAW for beginners?

-Steinberg Cubase is the absolute most beginner-friendly DAW software on the market, in close company with FL-studio, GarageBand, and Reason+.
+Steinberg Cubase is the absolute most beginner-friendly DAW software on the market, in close company with FL-studio and GarageBand.